 Resolution and file types

 I produce high-resolution (around 3500 x 5000 pixels) scans which are saved in the uncompressed TIFF format.
-These average in size around 40-50Mb and will produce high quality prints of up to A4 size, and potentially acceptable prints of larger size than that.
+These can be up to 40-50Mb and will produce high quality prints of up to A4 size, and potentially acceptable prints of larger size than that.

 I also provide JPG format copies in high resolution (around 4Mb), suitable for producing 10x15cm prints and web resolution (around 400Kb), suitable for social media sharing.